nextinterfaces/sentense-transformer-example/README.md

-# Sentence Transformers Basic Example 🚀
+# Sentence Transformers Basic Example Using Jupyter and PIP

 A simple example to get started with sentence transformers in Jupyter Lab.